jwood000/RcppAlgos/README.md

 Mathematical Computation
 -----
 `RcppAlgos` comes equipped with several functions for quickly generating essential components for problems common in computational mathematics.
+All functions below can be executed in parallel by using the argument `nThreads`.

 The following sieving functions (`primeFactorizeSieve`, `divisorsSieve`, `numDivisorSieve`, & `eulerPhiSieve`) are very useful and flexible.
 Generate components up to a number or between two bounds.